-F. Work Continuing from 2021
+F. Work Continuing from 2022

-The 2040 TPP was updated in November 2020.
+The 2040 TPP was last updated in November 2020.
 The update (and previous plans) includes a Work Program with studies that will be completed over the next four years.
-Many of these studies will require consultant assistance and began prior to the 2022 UPWP adoption or will begin sometime during 2022.
+Many of these studies will require consultant assistance and began prior to the 2023 UPWP adoption or will begin sometime during 2023.
 In most instances these are major planning studies that require two to three years to complete and thus carry through into subsequent UPWPs.
-For example, the Pedestrian Safety Action Plan began work in late 2020 and will continue into early 2022, spanning three UPWP documents.
-Consultant work that began prior to 2022 and that will carry into 2022 and subsequent years includes the following:
+For example, the Travel Demand Management Study began work in late 2021 and will continue into 2023, spanning three UPWP documents.
+These on-going studies are described in Appendix C, along with planned new studies to be initiated during 2023.

+Consultant work that began in, or prior to, 2022 and that will carry into 2023 and subsequent years includes the following: